jlkravitz/joshuakravitz.me/content/authors/admin/_index.md

 I'm a data enthusiast looking to make a difference.

-Recently, I finished working as a Deputy Data Director on Jon Ossoff's campaign for U.S. Senate; before that, I was the Data Director for Sri Kulkarni's congressional campaign in TX-22.
+I'm the Deputy Data Director on Jon Ossoff's campaign for U.S. Senate; before that, I was the Data Director for Sri Kulkarni's congressional campaign in TX-22.
 In June 2020, I graduated from Stanford University with a B.S. in computer science (focus: systems and AI) and M.S. in